timotheeguerin/batch-insights/README.md

 # batch-insights

 ## Usage
-Set an environment variable called `APP_INSIGHT_KEY` in your start task with your app insight instrumentation key
+Set an environment variable called `APP_INSIGHTS_KEY` in your start task with your app insight instrumentation key

 ### Ubuntu
 Add this command in your start task commandLine